MG-Cars.net

 One reason for not having the horn powered through the ignition switch would be to reduce the current through the switch itself.

-Also, its a lot easier to switch to earth when the switch is on the steering wheel.
+Also, it’s a lot easier to switch to earth when the switch is on the steering wheel.
 Switching live would necessitate two connections from column to horn push.

 Late model midgets and MGBs did switch the live feed to the horns, but the switch was on the stalk by then.